ort-israel/wpmanualtranslation/README.md

 4. export2csv.py: export all segments to csv

 ## For v0.1
-1. Get posts from csv. csv.py for parsing csv, post.py - post class - for each post.
+1. Get posts from csv. csv.py for parsing csv, post.py - post class - for each post. post.py is done
 2. Check post lang. foreign.py
 3. Print to csv file: page link and number of foreign words detected.
-Runs foreign.py on each post class.z
+Runs foreign.py on each post class.